Massive ovarian edema (MOO) is a very rare disease characterized by a tumor-like, usually unilateral, enlargement of the ovary.

 - precocious puberty in infants due to MOO has been described in the literature 4

-It is almost always unilateral and in ~ 2/3rd of cases involve the right side
+It is almost always unilateral and in approximately two-thirds of cases involve the right side.

-The imaging features correspond to the degree of torsion and oedema.
+The imaging features correspond to the degree of torsion and edema.
 As MOO is caused by chronic or intermittent torsion, imaging appearances will have some overlap with those of ovarian torsion.

 - T1: hypointense